kdking77/ai-job-search-system/README.md

 - What metrics matter vs. what's just interesting data?

 **Let's connect:** Reach out to discuss process automation, no-code tools, systematic problem-solving, or transitioning from manual processes to automated workflows.

 ---

+### 📚 For Career Coaches & Job Seekers

+**Want this system for yourself?**

+**Phase 1 (Prompt Engineering)** is free to use:
+- Prompts available in `/prompts` folder
+- Works with any ChatGPT Plus account
+- Customize for your background and preferences

+**Phase 2 (Full Automation)** requires:
+- Technical setup (N8N, API keys, OAuth)
+- Monthly costs (~$30-35 total)
+- 3-4 hours initial configuration

+**Need help implementing?** Connect with me for:
+- Guided setup sessions
+- Custom prompt development
+- Troubleshooting support

+---